-D. Tree Removal within Park Strips or Public Rights-Of-Way.
+D. Tree Removal within Park Strips or Public Right-Of-Way the Neighborhood Beautification Overlay Zone.

 - 1. Director's investigation.
-The Director, or designee, shall investigate and may approve, with or without conditions, or deny, the issuance of a permit for removal of the tree(s) subject to the following procedure: - a.
-Property owner of the property immediately adjacent to the park strip or right-ofway containing the subject tree shall complete a tree removal permit application;
+The Director, or designee, shall investigate and may approve, with or without conditions, or deny, the issuance of a permit for removal of the tree(s) in compliance with the following. subject to the following procedure: - a.
+Property owner of the property immediately adjacent to the park strip or right-of-way containing the subject tree shall complete a tree removal permit application;

 - b.
-The Director, or designee, shall notify the Supervisor of the supervisorial district in which the parcel is located; - c.
+The Director, or designee, shall notify Provide written notice of application to the Supervisor of the supervisorial district in which the parcel is located. , which notice may be made by sending a copy of the written notice of application; - c.
 Within 10 days of receipt the application, the County shall post a copy of the written notice of application adjacent to the tree(s) proposed to be removed for 10 days, in order to notify the residents of the area; - d.
 The Director, or designee, shall approve or deny the permit within 30 days of receipt of the application.
 The Director's determination is final. - 2.
 Health and Safety.
-Any tree that presents a risk to the health and safety to the public and/or potential for damage to real or personal property, can be removed without adherence to the provisions cited above if, upon notification from the adjacent property owner, the Department of Public Works and Planning verifies the reported safety concern.
+Any tree that presents a risk to the health and safety to the public and/or potential for damage to real or personal property, can be removed without adherence to the provisions cited above if, upon notification from the adjacent property owner, the Department of Public Works and Planning verifies the reported safety concern. - a.
+No less than 30 days before the granting or denial of a permit, the Director shall prepare a written notice of application.
+The written notice of application shall include a copy of the permit form and the date, place, and time at which the Director's informal hearing regarding the permit shall be held. - b.
+No less than 15 days before the hearing, the Director shall: - (1) Provide written notice of application to the Supervisor of the supervisorial district in which the parcel is located, which notice may be made by sending a copy of the written notice of application; - (2) Post a copy of the written notice of application adjacent to the tree(s) proposed to be removed, in order to notify the residents of the area; and - (3) Send a copy of the written notice by first class mail, postage prepaid to: - (a) The applicant; and - (b) Any person or entity which has requested the Director to give notice of applications for permits to remove trees. - 2.
+Director shall hold an informal hearing. - a.
+The Director shall hold an informal hearing, as noticed in the Director's written notice of application. - b.
+The informal hearing may be adjourned or continued from time to time. - 3.
+Issuance following informal hearing. - a.
+The Director may issue or deny the permit.